 Bus services are quite good and well complement the extensive rail network; most operators run under the Eurolines brand.

 Ferry service is provided to the UK by P&O Ferries on the Zeebruggee to Hull & Rosyth route.
 Passenger and car ferries from the UK are operated by DFDS Seaways.

 Daytime-only ferries are available from Oostende to Ramsgate by TransEurope Ferries.

 Belgian Rail is the country’s primary operator of the rail network.
 There is a national tariff system and integrated timetable.
 Many services are international, just passing through Belgium, and these are operated jointly with the neighboring countries.
 Most services of use to tourists run in/out of Brussels and no seat reservations are required; for all high-speed service to Lille or Paris you will need a seat reservation.
 Rail service is frequent, of high quality, and probably the best way to travel the country.

 Car Rental companies are the standard set of brands, and it is recommended to make your booking before leaving home.
 American citizens are permitted to drive with a U.S. driver’s license for the duration of a visit to Belgium.

-The state of health care in the Belgium is of high quality and you should have no trouble finding English speaking services.
+The state of health care in Belgium is of high quality, and you should have no trouble finding English-speaking services.
 If you require medical assistance, contact your accommodation to get in touch with a local physician.